 Advice

-49. The Clerks at the Table are available to assist all Members, and Members should feel free to approach them for advice - either at the Table or in the offices in the corridor at the back of the Chair.
+47. The Clerks at the Table are available to assist all Members, and you should feel free to approach them for advice - either at the Table or in the offices in the corridor at the back of the Chair.